davosmith/moodle-checklist/README.txt

 ==Changes==

+* 2019-04-26 - Fix bug with autocompletion updating grades during unenrolment.
+Autocompletion now only updates checkmarks if the user has capability 'mod/checklist:updateown'.
 * 2018-11-16 - Support new privacy features in M3.4.6, M3.5.3, M3.6+
 * 2018-04-21 - Fix bug when editing items with dates when date editing is disabled
 * 2018-04-02 - Add support for GDPR